discordjs/guide/guide/command-handling/README.md

 const commandFiles = fs.readdirSync('./commands').filter(file => file.endsWith('.js'));
 ```

 The `fs.readdirSync()` method will return an array of all the file names in that directory, e.g. `['ping.js', 'beep.js']`.
-The filter is there to leave out any non-JS files from the array.
+The filter is there to leave out any non-JavaScript files from the array.
 With that array, you can loop over it and dynamically set your commands to the Collection you made above.

 ```js
 for (const file of commandFiles) {